-1. Describe the purpose of the research projects: $\downarrow$
+1. Describe the purpose of the research projects: ↓

-1. Describe the method of data collection: $\checkmark$
+1. Describe the method of data collection: ↓

+C.

-1. Describe the sample and how subjects will be selected: $\downarrow$
+1. Describe the sample and how subjects will be selected: ↓

+D.

-1. Describe how consent will be obtained: $\downarrow$
+1. Describe how consent will be obtained: ↓

 E.

-1. Describe how confidentiality will be protected: $\downarrow$
+1. Describe how confidentiality will be protected: ↓

 F.

-1. Describe the benefits and risks, if any, to the subjects, students, and community-at-large: $\downarrow$
+1. Describe the benefits and risks, if any, to the subjects, streammunity-at-large: ↓ udents, and

-Please cut and paste a copy of the description of the assignment given to the students in the box below.
+ase cut and paste a copy of the description of the assignment gives box below. en to the students in

-Please cut and paste a copy of the course syllabus in the box below.
-Note: A copy of the syllabus must be submitted each semester that the course is taught.
+ase cut and paste a copy of the course syllabus in the box below abus must be submitted each semester that the course is taught. .
+Note: A copy of the

-Instructor's Signature
+Inst ructor's Signature Date